kailash-manasarovar/statement/docs/timeline/2021/december.md

 ## Too-good-to-be-true on the 8th December

-- I had planned a trip to Egypt in December for Christmas but my flat in Lourdes got serious bedbugs about three weeks before I was due to leave.
+- I had planned a trip to Egypt in December for Christmas but my flat in Lourdes (I had just moved apartment that October to a bigger one in the same complex) had a serious and intolerable bedbug problem.
+- It was about three weeks before I was due to leave for Egypt (I like climbing the mountain there... anyway).
+- The [trumpet teacher guy](../../crimes/protagonists/vidal-sastre.md#the-younger-brother-of-the-first-man) had been in and out of this apartment regularly before I moved into it and discovered it had a horrific bedbug problem.
+- I couldn't understand how he had put up with it, at the time!
 - I changed all my plans and spent most of December in Dénia instead.
 - I stayed at two hotels and logged into their networks.
+- I was working for ConsenSys at the time and I started to have [romantic feelings about the CEO Joseph Lubin](../2021/october.md#consensys) while I was working from the Hotel Port Dénia.
 - I had been doing a lot of apartment searches since August and had found nothing at all.
-- On December 8th, however, a very significant day for me spiritually, while I was in Dénia, an apartment came up for rent which was perfect; too good to be true even.
+- On December 8th, however, a very significant day for me spiritually (the Feast of the Immaculate Conception), while I was in Dénia, an apartment came up for rent which was perfect; too good to be true even.
 - Carrer Furs 15, Bloque 1 Escalera 2 Piso 3 Apartamento 17, Dénia 03700 Alicante.
 - I contacted the landlady, Beatriz Garcia Morales, and signed the agreement.
 - Beatriz and her husband run a local architects company: [QB arquitectos](https://qbarquitectos.com/).
 - The landlady, Beatriz, was angry with me, and disagreeable.
+- I told her I'd be one day interested in her building me a beautiful house on the Montgo and she looked at me like I was insane.
+- I thought: *what a weird woman*.
 - She barked at me when I said; *I hope I'm not going to regret this*, as I signed the lease, having reservations based on her demeanor.
-- Hackers recently mentioned her grumpy demeanor online to me over the summer in 2024 in a, as usual, derogatory manner.
+- Hackers mentioned her grumpy demeanor online to me over the summer in 2024 in a, as usual, derogatory manner.
 - Was she angry about having to essentially be involved in murdering a woman?
 Had it happened before in her apartment?
-What happened to the previous tenant, the nurse, she was constantly talking about?
-Are all the properties her company is involved with fitted with high-res spy-cam systems streaming directly to porn-networks?
+What happened to the previous tenant, the nurse from Dénia hospital she was constantly talking about?
+Are all the properties her company is involved with fitted with high-res spy-cam systems streaming directly onto porn-networks?
 - I signed the [rental contract](../../content/documents/contracto/rental-contract.pdf) and moved in on December 15th.

 ### Death clause